letsgetstartup/amis-talent-matching/README.md

 - `/health` is a liveness probe; `/ready` should verify DB connectivity.
 - MCP is disabled by default; when enabled, API helpers try MCP first and gracefully fallback to native logic.
  - The root path `/` now serves the Agency Portal (`agency-portal.html`).
 The legacy path `/agency-portal.html` is still available for backward compatibility.

+## Greenhouse redirect optimisation

+When candidates reject positions via Greenhouse links we redirect them back to the public portal with filters pre-populated.
+To avoid over-filtering and improve job discovery, the redirect now:

+- Computes skill popularity per tenant (cached for 1 hour).
+- Selects only the top three most popular skills present on the rejected job.
+- Preserves the job city filter when available.
+- Supports both legacy `/portal/{slug}` and dynamic `/portal/dynamic/{slug}` portals via dedicated redirect endpoints.

+You can force a cache refresh after bulk job imports by calling `talentdb.scripts.api.clear_skill_frequency_cache()` or restarting the service.